- Services For Seniors

 - Drivers are alert to participants’ needs and changes in status and report them to the person’s service coordinator.

 Knowledge experience and value:

-PCA provided 1.5 million meals to approximately 6,000 homebound individuals in Philadelphia last year through its state-of-the-art Meal Distribution Center.
+PCA provided almost 1.4 million meals to more than 6,600 homebound individuals in Philadelphia last year through its state-of-the-art Meal Distribution Center.
 We know the community, and we know our participants.
 Our high value service is carried out by: